Luton Airport: 1980s and 1990s

-During the 1980s, the airport experienced a decline in customer numbers; this was due to lack of reinvestment while the nearby Stansted Airport, which was also located north of London, was growing.
+During the 1980s, the airport experienced a decline in customer numbers; this was due to lack of reinvestment while the nearby London Stansted Airport, which was also located north of London, was growing.
 The council responded to lobbying and focused again on developing the airport.
-During 1985, a new international terminal building was opened by Charles III (the Prince of Wales at the time).
+In 1985, a new international terminal building was opened by the then Prince of Wales (now Charles III).
 Further updates and changes over the following 15 years were made, including the opening of a new international terminal and automated baggage handling facility, a new control tower with updated air traffic control systems, a new cargo centre and runway upgrades.
 In 1987, Luton Airport became a limited company, of which Luton Borough Council was the sole shareholder; this reorganisation was taken as it was felt that the airport ought to be operated at arm's length via an independent management team.

 While developing the basic infrastructure, various business partners were courted and business models were considered.
 The process envisaged a cargo centre, an airport railway station, and people mover from station to airport terminal (hence the unused underpass parallel to the road as one approaches the terminal).
 During 1991, an attempt was made to sell Luton Airport, but it was unsuccessful; instead, a new management team was appointed to turn around the business, stem the losses, and improve passenger numbers.
 Over the following five years, £30 million was invested in Luton's infrastructure and facilities.